codeplaysoftware/standards-proposals/affinity/cpp-23/dXXXXr0.md

 # Motivation

-*Affinity* refers to the "closeness" in terms of memory access performance, between running code, the hardware execution resource on which the code runs, and the data that the code accesses.
-A hardware execution resource has "more affinity" to a part of memory or to some data, if it has lower latency and/or higher bandwidth when accessing that memory / those data.
+The typical computer systems targeted by the C++ abstract machine have a uniform address space, meaning a pointer can be dereferenced anywhere in the application.
+However, the cost to access different regions of that address space are most often not uniform.
+The position of a memory allocation relative to the thread which accesses, otherwise refereed to as the process or memory affinity can have a significant impact on the performance of concurrent applications.

-On almost all computer architectures, the cost of accessing different data may differ.
-Most computers have caches that are associated with specific processing units.
-If the operating system moves a thread or process from one processing unit to another, the thread or process will no longer have data in its new cache that it had in its old cache.
-This may make the next access to those data slower.
-Many computers also have a Non-Uniform Memory Architecture (NUMA), which means that even though all processing units see a single memory in terms of programming model, different processing units may still have more affinity to some parts of memory than others.
-NUMA exists because it is difficult to scale non-NUMA memory systems to the performance needed by today's highly parallel computers and applications.
+Most computer systems have numerous level of cache and some larger systems have a Non-Uniform Memory Architecture (NUMA), where they have a single address space that is virtually mapped across a network of interconnected nodes.
+NUMA exists specifically because it is difficult to scale non-NUMA memory systems to the performance needed by today's highly parallel applications.

+When a memory allocation is shared among threads, you can encounter false sharing depending on which threads are reading and writing that location.
+When this happens then the cost of reading from that location can be much higher than would ordinarily be expected.
+This is further complicated as operating systems often switch out hardware threads from one thread or process to another.

+As the C++ abstract machine has no concept of caches or the positioning of OS threads it is impossible for C++ applications to reason about this without using a third party programming model such as OpenMP [[3]][design-of-openmp].

-One strategy to improve applications' performance, given the importance of affinity, is processor and memory *binding*.
+One strategy to improve an applications' performance, given the importance of affinity, is thread and memory placement.
 Keeping a process bound to a specific thread and local memory region optimizes cache affinity.
 It also reduces context switching and unnecessary scheduler activity.
 Since memory accesses to remote locations incur higher latency and/or lower bandwidth, control of thread placement to enforce affinity within parallel applications is crucial to fuel all the cores and to exploit the full performance of the memory subsystem on NUMA computers.

 Operating systems (OSes) traditionally take responsibility for assigning threads or processes to run on processing units.
 However, OSes may use high-level policies for this assignment that do not necessarily match the optimal usage pattern for a given application.
-Application developers must leverage the placement of memory and *placement of threads* for best performance on current and future architectures.
-For C\+\+ developers to achieve this, native support for *placement of threads and memory* is critical for application portability.
+Application developers must leverage the placement of memory and placement of threads for best performance on current and future architectures.
+For C\+\+ developers to achieve this, native support for placement of threads and memory is critical for application portability.
-We will refer to this as the *affinity problem*.
+We will refer to this as the affinity problem.

 The affinity problem is especially challenging for applications whose behavior changes over time or is hard to predict, or when different applications